Ignacy-s/python-flask-cicd/project_journal/flask-ci-cd-journal.md

 hand and long-term career growth considerations for a junior DevOps professional.

-This is what can be found in the book, right now I'm halfway trough the second chapter.
+This is what can be found in the book, right now I'm halfway through the second chapter.
 Chapter 2, “Getting Started with Terraform”
 Installing Terraform; an overview of Terraform syntax; an overview of the Terraform CLI tool; how to deploy a single server; how to deploy a